Do you suspect that your partner is afraid of marriage? Are you at a loss for how to deal with it? This article is for you!

 1. Talk to them

-If you are concerned that your mate has gamophobia, it is essential to talk to them to see how they feel about you.
+If you are concerned that your mate has gamophobia, you must talk to them to see how they feel about you.
 There’s no reason to think that just because a person is afraid of marriage, they aren’t expressing their true feelings for you.

-Ask them about how they are feeling, why they think they think that way, or what is making them feel this way.
-They may not know the answers to all of these questions, but the more you know, the better.
+Ask them how they feel, why they think they think that way, or what makes them feel this way.
+They may not know the answers to these questions, but the more you know, the better.